rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 };
 ```

 Whether we  follow the happy or unhappy path, we are returning an object which has a message and fieldErrors property.
+This object can be extended as needed (e.g. `data`, `status`), but it ensures that the API always returns the same structure.

 The `message` property is a general message for the user (which could be displayed as a toast message), while the `fieldErrors` property is a dictionary of the form field names and their respective error messages (which could be displayed next to the form fields).